High Dimensional Logistic Regression Under Network Dependence: Introduction

 \subsection{Related Work}

-The asymptotic properties of penalized likelihood methods for logistic regression and generalized linear models in high dimensional settings have been extensively studied (see, for example, \cite{bach2010,florentina,kakade,meier2008group,salehi,vandegeer008,vandergreer14} and references therein).
+The asymptotic properties of penalized likelihood methods for logistic regression and generalized linear models in high dimensional settings have been extensively studied (see, for example, \citet{bach2010,florentina,kakade,meier2008group,salehi,vandegeer008,vandergreer14} and references therein).
 These results allow $d$ to be much bigger than $N$ and provide rates of convergence for the high-dimensional parameters under various sparsity constraints.
-The performance of the ML estimate in the logistic regression model when the dimension $d$ scales proportionally with $N$ has also been studied in a series of recent papers \cite{sur1,sur2,sur3}.
+The performance of the ML estimate in the logistic regression model when the dimension $d$ scales proportionally with $N$ has also been studied in a series of recent papers \citep{sur1,sur2,sur3}.
 However, as discussed earlier, ML estimation is both computationally and mathematically intractable in model \eqref{eq:logisticmodel}, because of the dependency induced by the underlying network.
 That we are able to recover rates similar to those in the classical high-dimensional logistic regression, in spite of this underlying dependency, using the PMPL method, is one of the highlights of our results.

 The problem of estimation and structure learning in graphical models and Markov random fields is another related area of active research.
 Here, the goal is to estimate the model parameters or learn the underlying graph structure given access to {\it multiple} i.i.d. samples from a graphical model.
-For more on these results refer to \cite{structure_learning,bresler,bresler_karzand,discretetree,jointestimationGLMZ,graphical_models_algorithmic,klivansmeka,highdim_ising,graphicalmodelsbinary,vmlc16} and the references therein.
-In particular, \cite{highdim_ising} and \cite{ising_nonconcave} use a regularized pseudo-likelihood approach to learn the structure of the interaction $\bm A$ given \textit{multiple} i.i.d. samples from an Ising model.
-In a related direction, Daskalakis et al. \cite{cd_testing} studied the related problems of identity and independence testing, and Neykov et al. \cite{high_tempferro,neykovliu_property} considered problems in graph property testing, given access to multiple samples from an Ising model.
+For more on these results refer to \citet{structure_learning,bresler,bresler_karzand,discretetree,jointestimationGLMZ,graphical_models_algorithmic,klivansmeka,highdim_ising,graphicalmodelsbinary,vmlc16} and references therein.
+In particular, \citet{highdim_ising} and \citet{ising_nonconcave} use a regularized pseudo-likelihood approach to learn the structure of the interaction $\bm A$ given \textit{multiple} i.i.d. samples from an Ising model.
+In a related direction, \citet{cd_testing} studied the related problems of identity and independence testing, and \citet{high_tempferro,neykovliu_property} considered problems in graph property testing, given access to multiple samples from an Ising model.